xentrix1024/FantastiCoast/README.md

 - Improving DEM-derived elevation data for hydrological studies.
 - Enhancing elevation maps for 3D rendering or GIS applications.

-### Acceptable input files
+### Supported input file formats
-- ascii DEM files
+- ASCII DEM files
 - 24/32bit bmp
 - 24/32bit png
-- 16 bit grayscale png
+- 16bit grayscale png
 - 8bit grayscale png (low detail)
-Undefined areas (missing elevation data) will have a value of 0 and will be presented as black pixels.
+Undefined areas (missing elevation data) must have a value of 0 and will be represented as black pixels.

-### Output file types
+### Output file formats
 - 24bit color bmp
 - 24bit color png
 - 16bit grayscale png
 - 8bit grayscale png

-**Never use jpg for mapping purposes**
+🚫 Note: **Never use JPG for mapping purposes**, as it introduces compression artifacts.

 ## Usage
-### Click Open to select your map
+### Click Open to select your map file
-The color scheme might be confusing but it is one way to display up to 16million elevation steps.
+The color scheme may be confusing but it allows for the display of up to 16million elevation steps.

 Black pixels represent undefined elevation.

 ### Configure your settings
-You can select the sea bottom depth and minimum & maximum slope
+Adjust the sea bottom depth, minimum slope and maximum slope to fine-tune the interpolation strength.

-### Click Launch to fill in the gaps
+### Click Launch to fill in the missing elevation data
-The app will try to fill in the missing data by examining the neighboring areas and figuring out a possible elevation.
+The app will analyze neighboring areas and generate plausible elevation values.

-This method is called interpolation and it creates **fictional** data.
+This method is known as interpolation.
+It creates fictional elevation data to provide a complete terrain.

-The smoothness of the ground will depend on your configuration settings.
+The smoothness of the terrain will depend on your selected settings.

+### Review and export
+Save the refined heightmap in your desired format.

+FantastiCoast is a practical tool for refining elevation data, particularly in cases where DEM datasets contain missing or undefined regions.
+Whether for gaming, GIS applications, or scientific modeling, it provides a simple yet effective way to generate a complete heightmap.

+⚠ Warning: Interpolation is a heuristic process and does not necessarily reflect real-world topography.
+It generates estimated elevation data based on surrounding values.
+Results may vary depending on input quality, the extent of missing data, and user configuration.